intel-retail/automated-vending/docs_src/index.md

     <a href="http://127.0.0.1:9000" rel="noopener noreferrer" target="_blank"><code>http://127.0.0.1:9000</code></a>
 </p>

-After, navigate to the following URL to list all of the containers running under the `automated-checkout` stack:
+After, navigate to the following URL to list all of the containers running under the `automated-vending` stack:

 <p>
-    <a href="http://127.0.0.1:9000/#/stacks/automated-checkout?type=2&external=true" rel="noopener noreferrer" target="_blank"><code>http://127.0.0.1:9000/#/stacks/automated-checkout?type=2&external=true</code></a>
+    <a href="http://127.0.0.1:9000/#/stacks/automated-vending?type=2&external=true" rel="noopener noreferrer" target="_blank"><code>http://127.0.0.1:9000/#/stacks/automated-vending?type=2&external=true</code></a>
 </p>

 ### Step 4: Dive in

-All of the core components of Automated Checkout are up and running, and you are ready to begin going through the following phases.
+All of the core components of Automated Vending are up and running, and you are ready to begin going through the following phases.

 - [Phase 1](./phases/phase1.md) - Simulate data and inferencing, and simulate events
 - [Phase 2](./phases/phase2.md) - Add Card Reader Device